-The Company has outstanding performance and surety bonds of \$6.0 million and \$0.4 million at June 30, 2014 and December 31, 2013, respectively, related to the Company's obligations for site improvements at various projects.
-Certain surety bonds are guaranteed by one of the Family Principals.
+The Company has outstanding performance and surety bonds of \$6.5 million and \$0.4 million at September 30, 2014 and December 31, 2013, respectively, related to the Company's obligations for site improvements at various projects.
+Certain of the 2013 surety bonds are guaranteed by one of the Family Principals.
 Management does not believe that draws upon these bonds, if any, will have a material effect on the Company's consolidated financial position, results of operations, or cash flows.